 If you want to ensure maximum impact and efficiency during your video calls, I reckon these few tips will get you to a good start.

 Have a rock-solid internet connection.
 The faster, the better.
-But connections speed is only a part of the whole picture.
-Connection stability can be even more important.
+However, connections speed is only a part of the whole picture.
+Connection stability can be even more critical.
 However, keep in mind that many remote employees like to travel to places where fast internet isn’t always guaranteed, and Wi-Fi might be spotty and unpredictable.

 Mind your background.
 Remember that the camera is not just focused on your face but shows parts of the room you’re in.
 Pre-check the frame before starting the video call and if your kids are at home, make sure they know when they can’t disturb you.